Released: 20 April 1987

 Music & Sound Output, June 1987

-Beginning with a spoken-word monologue that recalled Diamond Dogs’s ‘Future Legend’, ‘Glass Spider’ trod the fine line between theatricality, 1980s bombast, and overblown ridiculousness, but at its heart is a tale of children abandoned by their mother.
+Beginning with a spoken-word monologue redolent of Diamond Dogs’s ‘Future Legend’, ‘Glass Spider’ trod the fine line between theatricality, 1980s bombast, and overblown ridiculousness, but at its heart is a tale of children abandoned by their mother.

 ‘What’s all this about glass spiders?
 What is it you’ve got going on with spiders, Bowie?’
 I don’t know.
 Spiders keep coming up in my references all the time, from obviously the Spiders From Mars.
 I don’t know what the Jungian aspects of it are but I see it as some kind of mother figure. [laughs] Do you want to run with that for a bit?
 It’s the pivotal song on the album, and it’s the idea of children when they eventually… there’s a point in every child’s life when it realises its parents are really not something they can depend on for everything.
 They are kind of on their own.
 It’s that kind of feeling, and that permeates the feeling of the show that I’m putting together.